GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 Search results and scraped pages can be incomplete, stale, copyrighted, adversarial, or incorrect.
 Website terms and robots policies remain applicable.
 The URL validator reduces SSRF risk but does not turn this prototype into a hardened public scraping proxy.
 Use an explicit domain allowlist before exposing it as a public service.

 OpenRouter model availability, context windows, provider routing, pricing, rate limits, and model-side generation limits can change and are not controlled by this application.
-Agno validates the returned structured report locally.
-The CLI warns if returned content does not validate.
+The model writes normal Markdown without a forced response schema.
 Do not send secrets or private trading data through this prototype.

 The production agent uses Agno `PostgresDb` with Supabase. `SUPABASE_DB_URL` is a server-only PostgreSQL connection URI and must never be exposed through a `NEXT_PUBLIC_` variable.
 The dedicated `news-analyzer` container is the only service that needs this URI and the OpenRouter key. `GET /health` reports `databaseReady`, `databaseSchema`, and `sessionTable`; it never returns the connection URI or password.